 - The best computer monitors for music production: DAW-friendly displays

-When attempting to choose the best laptop for music production, it's hard to look past the elephant in the room.
+When attempting to choose the best laptop for music production, your shortlist will lead you down one of two paths; Mac or PC.
 We're not here to argue the merits of either, but put simply, you're either a Mac person, or you're not.
-If you are, then your choices are incredibly simple.
+If you are, then your choices are incredibly simple – do you want to go large or small?

-If you're not particularly loyal to the Apple brand, you have far more choice.
+If, on the other hand, you're not particularly loyal to the Apple brand, you have far more choice.
 For more serious music production work, we'd recommend looking to the world of gaming laptops.
 Don't be put off by their visual stylings – gamers require lots of power and very quick processors, which is good news for you.
-For our money, we're taken with the Asus Rog Strix Scar.
-With its i7 processor, 16 GB of RAM and thin form factor, it could quite happily eat up the renders all day long.
+For our money, we're taken with the Razer Blade 15 Studio Edition.
+It’s incredibly powerful, looks amazing and would make a worthy studio powerhouse across a range of creative pursuits.

-The best laptops for music production available today
+The best laptops for music production: Product guide & reviews

 - The best MacBook Pro deals online right now